KoljaB/Linguflex/docs/installation.md

 # Linguflex Installation Guide

 Welcome to the Linguflex installation guide.
 Try to keep close to the recommended environment to enhance the likelihood of a successful installation and smooth operation.
+This software was developed and tested under Windows.
+Although primarily developed and tested for Windows, compatibility with other platforms might be possible but remains unverified.
+Any insights on Linux or Mac installation or operational challenges are greatly welcomed.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)